JamesManningR/DeparturesBoardVue2/README.md

 ### Planned features which I didn't get to

-- I wanted to direct the user to the form when they clicked on a row, but I didn't get to this.
 - A timer on the reset button to prevent excessive calls to the api.
 - Using the destinations to show the flag of the country to make information much easier to parse.
 - Status to flash when it changes to make it easier to see when it changes. (this didn't get done due to the fact that the update method wasn't working)
-- Diverted status change would render the new destonation bellow the original destination - I chose this as a solution to the problem as people use the city names as an identifier for the flight (rather than the number).
+- Diverted status change would render the new destination bellow the original destination - I chose this as a solution to the problem as people use the city names as an identifier for the flight (rather than the number).
 I would have done this if I got the update method working.
+- Automatic deployment - I may come back to this one after I've eaten...
+But I might call it a day.

 ### Conclusion

-I think the project was a good learning experience and looking back I think I can narrow down the issues to a few things:

-- Overcomplication of the project by trying to use new technologies without understanding them fully within the context of the project
-- Overreliance on the conveniences of vue 3 (such as the composition api) without understanding the differences between how you can interact with them in vue 2 and vue 3
-- Lack of time spent to fully understand the requirements of the project and how they would be implemented

-I overcomplicated the tech stack before getting the core functionality as I wanted to show off a little by using tech that I would use in larger projects, but I think it would have just been better to use inbuilt functionality without trying too hard to overcomplicate things.
-What I did was much more easily done props and emits but I added the store which meant I had to contend with the differences between vue 2 and vue 3's reactivity system.
-I think I could have done a better job of understanding the requirements of the project and just getting the core functionality working before trying to add the bells and whistles. (especially when I'm using something I'm less experienced with)

-I have appreciated the oppertunity to work on this project and I hope that I can continue to improve my skills as a developer.
-I regret the fact that I wasn't able to get the app functioning correctly, but I think that I have learned a lot from this experience and I hope that I can continue to improve my skills as a developer.
-If through this process I have been able to show that I am a good fit for the role, I would be happy to continue the process and work on the project further.
-I'm sure you will recieve many applications for this role, and they will probably include much better functioning attempts at this project, but I hope that you will consider my application as well as I have hunger for learning and have a lot of knowledge in the newer implementations of vue.
-I hope that you will consider my application and I look forward to hearing from you.
+I was able to complete the task and I think the product fits the brief.
+I am aware there are some rough patches (mainly to do with scrolling behaviour and some interaction) but I think that even though I did kind of shoot myself in the foot by overcomplicating things, I delivered a functional app which will show some of the more advanced concepts that I have learned in my time working with Vue.

 ## External Packages used